Wardhere1/tradesmen-project/client/README.md

 ## DOCKER-Front-End-Container

-Trades-Match docker container instructions for the front-end
+Trades-Match docker container instructions for the front-end.

-after git pull follow the commands below to have the container set-up:
+After git pull follow the commands below to have the container set-up:

 docker build -t react-image . // this builds the image from the docker file in thr client directory

 docker images -a // this shows a list

-docker run -d -p 3002:3000 --name react-container1 react-image // this container with port specified localhost:container port, --name assigns a name to the container being created (react-image) is the image that the container is being built.
+docker run -d -p 3002:3000 --name react-container1 react-image // builds the container from the Image created and specifies the ports(-p) in detached mode (-d) -p(port forwarding traffic localhost machine port : container port) -- name assigns a name to the container being built.

 docker ps // this list the container that are running and should list the one just created

 docker stop react-container1 // stops the container (name of container)

 docker start react-container1 // starts the container (name of container)

+## Docker-Server-Container

+Trades-Match docker container instructions for the Server.

+After git pull follow the commands below to have the container set-up:

+docker build -t serverimage . // builds the image from the dockerfile pulled down.

+docker images -a // this shows a list of docker images built on your local machine

+docker run -p 4000:4000 -d --name Server-containerNew serverimage // builds the container from the Image created and specifies the ports(-p) in detached mode (-d) -p(port forwarding traffic localhost machine port : container port) -- name assigns a name to the container being built.

+docker ps // this list the container that are running and should list the one just created

+docker stop Server-containerNew // stops the container (name of container)

+docker start Server-containerNew // starts the container (name of container)

+## Docker-container-for-the-Database

+Trades-Match docker container instructions for the Database.

+After git pull follow the commands below to have the container set-up:

+docker build -t new-postgres-db . // this builds the image from the docker file in thr client directory

+docker images -a // this shows a list

+docker run -d -p 5432:5432 --name Database-container new-postgres-db // builds the container from the Image created and specifies the ports(-p) in detached mode (-d) -p(port forwarding traffic localhost machine port : container port) -- name assigns a name to the container being built.

+docker ps // this list the container that are running and should list the one just created

+docker stop Database-container // stops the container (name of container)

+docker start Database-container // starts the container (name of container)

 ## Learn More